Bias Reporting, Response, & Prevention

 Bias Incident Form

-Audience: Students, staff, and faculty are encouraged to use the form below to report incidents of bias on campus.
+Audience: Students, staff, and faculty are encouraged to use the Bias Incident Form to report incidents of bias on campus.

-Definition of bias: Nazareth defines bias as behavior that is threatening, harassing, intimidating, hostile, unwelcoming, exclusionary, demeaning, degrading, or derogatory and is based on a person’s real or perceived identity or group affiliation, including the following: age, ancestry, arrest or conviction record, creed, disability, domestic violence victim status, ethnicity, gender, gender identity, gender expression, genetic information or predisposing characteristic, familial status, marital status, military or veteran status, medical condition, national origin, pregnancy-related condition, race (i.e. Black, Indigenous, people of color — BIPOC), religion, reproductive health decision-making, sex, sexual orientation, and any other protected status under the law as identified under the university's Statement of Diversity & Inclusion.
+Definition of bias: Nazareth defines bias as behavior that is threatening, harassing, intimidating, hostile, unwelcoming, exclusionary, demeaning, degrading, or derogatory and is based on a person’s real or perceived identity or group affiliation, including the following: age, ancestry, arrest or conviction record, creed, disability, domestic violence victim status, ethnicity, gender, gender identity, gender expression, genetic information or predisposing characteristic, familial status, marital status, military or veteran status, medical condition, national origin, pregnancy-related condition, race (i.e. Black, Indigenous, people of color — BIPOC), religion, reproductive health decision-making, sex, sexual orientation, and any other protected status under the law.

 Forms of bias: Bias may be verbal, nonverbal, visual, physical, or written.
 A bias incident can occur whether the act is intentional or unintentional.
 Speech or expression that is consistent with the principles of academic freedom does not constitute a bias incident.